Flowchart

 What the forecast shows

 The cash flow forecast is built around a 13-week rolling window, starting from the next Monday after your request date.
 For each week in that window, the forecast displays three data series: Invoice inflows by due date (green).
 The total balance of open invoices whose due dates fall in that week.
 This represents the amount you are contractually owed during that period.
 Invoice inflows by predicted date (red).
 The total balance of open invoices that the AI predicts will actually be paid during that week, based on theinvoice_pay_date_prediction insight for each invoice.
-For invoices without a model prediction, the due date is used as a fallback to ensure the forecast covers all open balances.

 Trailing 6-month average weekly inflow (black line).
 The historical average of weekly cash receipts over the past six months, calculated from your actual payment records.
-This baseline helps you judge whether a forecast week is above or below your typical collection rate.

 When the red (predicted) bars fall noticeably behind the green (due date) bars — or lag by one or more weeks — it indicates that a meaningful portion of your receivables are likely to be paid late relative to terms.